 After these two incredible experiences, we noticed that around 5% of the money raised went to administrative fees (bank costs, credit card fees, internal and external accounting costs, etc.) which WeMove was spending in order to be able to donate the entire sum of the donations to the organisations.
-So we have decided that with future crowdfunding actions for other organisation and movements, 95% of those donations will go directly to the intended beneficiary, and 5% will be retained so as to cover the administrative fees.
+So we decided that with future crowdfunding actions for other organisations and movements, 95% of those donations will go directly to the intended beneficiary, and 5% will be retained so as to cover the administrative fees.

 WeMove takes pride in ensuring extremely high standards of data privacy and security and this particularly applies for your donation.

 We use 128 bit SSL technology to secure your donations, just like a bank does.
 This means that all the details are encrypted and no one else can read them.
 It's not only for your donations, but these security measures extend to when you sign a campaign or fill in a survey.

 For credit card donations, we use Stripe, a common provider of online bank transactions, to securely process your donations.
 We use CiviCRM to process and manage donations made with direct debit.
 We also offer the option to pay via PayPal so once a user has been transferred to the PayPal website to make a donation we are unable to control what happens on PayPal’s website.
 It is important to note, for those wishing to make a donation, that the fees from direct debit or direct money transfers to our bank account are much lower than for donations we receive from credit cards or PayPal.

 At any point in time that you wish we can cancel your recurring donation.
 All you need to do is send an email to email@example.com and we will get back to your request within a few working days.